FAQs

 Large-scale production is defined as the production by any person of the biological agent using equipment at a facility capable of producing in aggregate 10 or more litres of the biological agent at any one time.

-Which should I apply first, approval to produce or an approval to possess?
+Which should I apply first, approval to large-scale produce or an approval to possess?

 For First Schedule biological agents, you need to apply for an approval to possess the biological agent first.
-Your facility needs to meet the requirements to possess the biological agent before MOH will consider granting the approval to engage in large scale production.
-Once the approval to possess is granted, then you may apply for an approval to produce.
+Your facility needs to meet the requirements to possess the biological agent before MOH consider granting you the approval to engage in large scale production.
+Once the approval to possess is granted, you may apply for an approval to large-scale produce.

-Does the approval to produce have an expiry date?
+Does the approval to large-scale produce have an expiry date?

-2. the production is carried out at the facility specified in the approval; and
+2. The production is carried out at the facility specified in the approval.

-Also, note that MOH has the right to revoke any approval granted under the Act.
+Additionally, MOH also has the right to revoke any approval granted under the Act.

 Is large-scale production prohibited for any of the Schedules?